ritza-co/ngrok-bugreport/README.md

 ```

 - Browse to the `Domains` page in the ngrok dashboard and register a domain
-- Replace `https://your-domain-in-ngrok` in the command below with you domain registered in ngrok
+- Replace `https://your-domain-in-ngrok` in the command below with your domain registered in ngrok
 - Replace the authentication token in the command below with [your token](https://dashboard.ngrok.com/get-started/your-authtoken)
+- Run the command to publish your api with ngrok

 ```sh
 docker run -it --rm --platform=linux/amd64 --network=ngrokTest -v ".:/app" -w "/app" -e NGROK_AUTHTOKEN=your-token ngrok/ngrok:3.22.0-alpine-amd64 http http://api --traffic-policy-file policy.yml --url https://your-domain-in-ngrok
 ```

-The api should be accessible at your domain `https://your-domain-in-ngrok`
+The api should now be accessible at your domain `https://your-domain-in-ngrok`

 ![](img/1.png)